On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

 \textbf{Explicit estimates for congruence covers.} When restricted to congruence covers of a given arithmetic {\it hyperbolic} manifold, Gromov conjectured that the $k$'th Betti number should be bounded above by a constant times $n^{\alpha}$ where $n$ is the index of the cover and

 see Sarnak and Xue \cite{SarnakXue}.
-Cossutta and Marshall \cite{CossuttaMarshall} and Bergeron, Millson and Moeglin \cite{BMM} proved an even better (and sharp) bound for principal congruence covers of level a power of a prime and small degree $k \leq (d-1)/4$.
+Cossutta and Marshall \cite{CossuttaMarshall} and Bergeron, Millson and Moeglin \cite{BMM} proved an even better (and sharp) bound for principal congruence covers of level a power of a prime and small degree $k < d/3$.
 Our next result is a weak form of Gromov's conjecture.
-While we cannot approach the precise constant suggested by Gromov, we do obtain a very general result that applies to all semisimple Lie groups and general congruence (not just principal) subgroups.
+While we cannot approach the precise constant suggested by Gromov, we do obtain a very general result that applies to all semi-simple Lie groups and general congruence (not just principal) subgroups.

-\begin{thm}[Theorem \ref{Tcong}] Let $G$ be a semisimple Lie group and let $\Gamma\le G$ be a uniform arithmetic subgroup.
+\begin{thm}[Theorem \ref{Tcong}] Let $G$ be a semi-simple Lie group and let $\Gamma\le G$ be a uniform arithmetic subgroup.
 Let $\pi\in\widehat G$ be a non-tempered irreducible representation.
 Then there are constants $\alpha>0$ and $C<\infty$ such that for every congruence subgroup $\Delta\le\Gamma$,

 \end{thm}

 As a consequence we obtain the following:

 \begin{cor} Let $G$ and $\Gamma$ be as in Theorem \ref{thm6}.
 Suppose that